- TAG : Egypt Luxury Tours

 Your tour guide will accompany you inside one of the nobles' tombs (The Tomb of Kagemni) to see murals reflecting daily life activities in ancient Egypt.
 Moreover, you can enter the Pyramid of Teti, where you can see the oldest form of the pyramid text on the chamber walls (4340 years old).
 Memphis is your second destination to visit the city's open-air museum.
 In Memphis, you will see the second largest Sphinx in Egypt, known as the Alabaster Sphinx, the lying colossus of Ramses II.
 It is a masterpiece and decisive proof of how Egyptian sculpture reached its peak.
 You will also see many more monuments dug in this great city.
 Memphis was Egypt's first capital city after the Southern and Northern kingdom's unity.
 Enjoy all the beautiful monuments on display in the open museum.
 The next stop will be at Dahshur.
 This archeological site is five miles away from Sakkara.
 There are three pyramids in this untrodden place: the Bent Pyramid and the North or Red Pyramid.
 Both belong to the pharaoh Snefru, the founder of the fourth dynasty, while the third pyramid belongs to his wife, Queen Step Heres.

-In this place, you will visit the Bent pyramid, which was the first try to develop the shape of the Step pyramids.
-This pyramid looks fascinating with its two-level form and its beautiful soft casing layer.
-Move around this pyramid and have a look at the small pyramid of the queen.
+In this place, you will visit the bent pyramid, the first attempt to develop the Step pyramids' shape.
+This pyramid looks fascinating with its two-level form and beautiful soft casing layer.
+Move around this pyramid and look at the small pyramid of the queen.

 At the end of the tour, drive back to your hotel.